 Tension headache is the most common type of primary headache.
 Episodes usually begin in middle age and are often associated with the stresses, anxiety, and depression that can develop during these years.

-Cluster headaches occur daily over a period of weeks, sometimes months.
+Cluster headaches occur daily over a period of weeks, sometimes months, and often cause severe pain.
 They may disappear and then recur during the same season in the following year.

 Severe, sudden, and debilitating secondary headache that develops after a blow to the head, that interferes with normal activity, or that accompanies other symptoms (e.g., convulsions, disorientation, dizziness, loss of consciousness, pain in the eye or ear, fever) should be evaluated by a physician as soon as possible.